hoanganhtuanbkdn/react-youtube-video-sharing/README.md

 ## Prerequisites

-To use the Video Sharing Community website, you need the following:
+To use the Funny website, you need the following:

 -   Web browser (Chrome, Firefox, Safari, etc.)